-We've tested the GHD on both long and short hair – I had a hair cut while testing –which is rather thick and very untameable yet super flat.
+It's worth us noting that we've tested the GHD on both long and short hair – I had a hair cut while testing – which is rather thick and very untameable, yet super flat.
 We have also tested it on super frizzy hair to see how it performed.
-See how it fared in our review below.
+See how it fared below.

 GHD Rise: specifications

 - Temperature: 185°C

 - Cord length: 2.7m